 Other symptoms shared by menopause and thyroid disorders — fatigue, depression, hair loss and hot flashes — also make it tricky to tell the two apart, says endocrinologist Mary Vouyiouklis Kellis, MD.

 Thyroid disorders are more common among women.
-Women with a family history of thyroid problems or autoimmune issues such as diabetes are at higher risk, says Dr. Kellis.
+Women with a family history of thyroid problems or autoimmune issues (like type 1 diabetes) are at higher risk, says Dr. Kellis.
 And as we get older, those risks increase.

 “Thyroid disorders are often diagnosed around the time of menopause, or between the ages of 45 and 55,” says Dr. Kellis.
 “Many women pass off their thyroid issues for menopause because the symptoms are similar and it seems like they’re at the right age.”

 The good news: A simple blood test can help rule out a thyroid disorder.
-If the test does not find irregular thyroid hormone levels, then menopause is probably your answer — and you’ll need to work with your doctor to manage it.
+If the test doesn’t find irregular thyroid hormone levels, then menopause is probably your answer — and you’ll need to work with your doctor to manage it.